 After that my vinyl EP on RFR will be out incl some extra Bandcamp exclusives.
 RFR is a label based in Munich that I really love.
 Zenker Brothers, Skee Mask, DJ Hell- they all released there so I’m pretty proud of this one.
 Also Richie – the owner- and me became pretty good friends, we share our memes almost daily.

 Live stream-wise I’m probably not going to appear anywhere, I’m not really feeling this whole stream-hype, I barely watch any of them myself too, it bores me after a track or 2.
 But if it takes us another couple of months to gain back to normal from this crazy situation I might do a live ambient session.
 On a Sunday, broadcasted from my roof terrace.

 How did you put together your guest mix for the radio show & what have you included – any exclusives or surprises?

 The recording features strictly my own productions and they are all unreleased.
 I thought it would be nice to give listeners something they never ever heard before.
 All the tracks are still unmastered, but I recorded them on tape for this mix first so it has some extra fuzz.

 I recorded it with Traktor vinyl time code in my living room, which gave me some issues – all the recordings where completely off the grid caused by the reel 2 reel recordings, so it was hard-core-pitching to keep them in sync, felt like living in 1995.

-Catch the Joannes guest mix on Constant Circles Radio with Just Her on one of the following broadcasts:
+Listen to the Joannes guest mix on Constant Circles Radio with Just Her: